hagerhamed1420/MTA_Project-/README.md

 Expand high-demand bus routes and reduce wait times

-Develop unified strategies for Metro North and LIRR due to similar behavior
+Develop unified strategies for Metro North and LIRR due to similar behavior.